kubernetes/community/communication/marketing-team/role-handbooks/storytellers.md

 There is no one way to get into the kubernetes blog.
 Below are some options:

-The Kubernetes Upstream Marketing team under ContribEx can help you tell a kubernetes story.
-With Blog posts you can:

 * Pitch idea to the meeting or Open a [Contributor Comms Requests issue](https://github.com/kubernetes/community/issues )